Policies and Other Important Information

 - Internet workstations are available during all open hours.
 There is no charge to view the Internet.

 - Reservations are for same-day use only, and must be made in person using the PC Reservation System or asking staff for assistance.
-A valid Library card or eCard must be used in order to make a reservation and use an internet computer.

 - The Library assumes no responsibility for any data which may be downloaded by the user or for the reliability of such data.

 - Warning: anti-virus software is installed on the Library's computers, but it may not find every virus.
 The Library, Arts & Culture Department is not responsible for damage to patrons' diskettes, data or computers that may occur from use of the Library's workstations.

 - Printers are available at Internet workstations for a cost per page.

 - Patrons should check the length of a document before printing it.
 Many home pages are very long and may print multiple pages.
 To print a portion of the document, the approximate page number(s) should be specified in the print window.

 Limits On Internet Service

 - The Library cannot guarantee privacy in using the Internet.